ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/01b_Methods_Notes.md

-# Methods
+# Methods Notes

-Written summary of methods performed in this repo.
+Detailed log of methods performed in this repo.
 A lot of the steps described here were copied from Jennifer's notebook - thanks Jennifer!!
 I added more details to help newbies like myself ^_^

 ## Raw data
 * **Maize data:** https://www.ebi.ac.uk/ena/browser/view/PRJNA260793